mirror/dd-wrt/src/router/frr/doc/user/basic.rst

 Config Commands
 ===============

-.. index:: Configuration files for running the software

-.. index:: Files for running configurations

-.. index:: Modifying the herd's behavior

-.. index:: Getting the herd running

 In a config file, you can write the debugging options, a vty's password, routing daemon configurations, a log file name, and so forth.
 This information